ldss-project/hexarc/docs/user-documentation/index.md

 ---
-title: End User Documentation
+title: User Documentation
 layout: default
 nav_order: 2
 has_children: true
 has_toc: false
 ---

-# End User Documentation
+# User Documentation
 {: .no_toc}

 This chapter will briefly present the main concepts of the HexArc framework